alecl303/TheSultansOfSuggestion/project-description.md

 ## Game Logic
 Everything mentioned below was either made up or learned from a project done in class.
 * Enemy Controller(s)
-  * Enemies inherit most functionality from the abstract class ‘EnemyController.cs’, in which they are executing their declared movement and attacks given certain conditions.
+  * Enemies inherit most functionality from the abstract class [EnemyController](https://github.com/alecl303/TheSultansOfSuggestion/blob/main/TheSultansOfSuggestion/Assets/Scripts/Enemies/Controllers/EnemyController.cs) in which they are executing their declared movement and attacks given certain conditions.
   * This keeps track of stats, handles the coroutines used to buffer states and animations, and handles all functionality related to collisions and status effects.
   * Enemies then extend that class to more specific controllers that declare different IEnemyCommands as their unique attack or movement by overriding the virtual init method, and making a super call on the parent class.
 Enemy controllers are also used to change their inherent stats.
 * Enemy Attack Types
-  * IEnemy Command is the interface that determines the way an enemy will behave aside from collisions and stats.
-These commands will determine what the enemy does in the ‘attack’ state, or the ‘chase’ state.
+  * [IEnemyCommand](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Enemies/Commands/IEnemyCommand.cs) is the interface that determines the way an enemy will behave aside from collisions and stats.
+These commands will determine what the enemy does in the attack state or the chase state.
 * Effects
-  * Effects are also a unique interface that interact with the player stats.
+  * [Effects](https://github.com/alecl303/TheSultansOfSuggestion/blob/main/TheSultansOfSuggestion/Assets/Scripts/Card%20Selection/Effects/IPlayerEffect.cs) are also a unique interface that interact with the player stats.
-  * They are divided amongst stat effects (an abstract class implementing IPlayerEffect) and random effects that also implement the interface.
+  * They are divided amongst [stat effects](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Card%20Selection/Effects/StatEffects/StatEffect.cs)(an abstract class implementing IPlayerEffect) and random effects that also implement the interface.
   * Each effect contains an execute function that is called when a card is selected along with a name and description that are used to populate cards with text.
-  * There are two EffectManager classes used to generate a random buff or debuff.
+  * There are two EffectManager classes used to generate a random [buff](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Card%20Selection/BuffsDebuffs/BuffManager.cs) or [debuff](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Card%20Selection/BuffsDebuffs/DebuffManager.cs).
 Their sole purpose is to hold instances of each effect and produce a random one when called.
 * Spells
   * Spells are another interface much like the IPlayerCommand, but they have a few extra member functions used to provide the player with information such as what the spell does, and how much mana it will cost.
 They also have cooldown values.
 * Weapons
-  * Weapons are a single class that simply generate a random sprite, and a random amount of damage that is determined by rarity.
+  * [Weapons](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Card%20Selection/Weapon/Weapon.cs) are a single class that simply generate a random sprite, and a random amount of damage that is determined by rarity.
   * Rarity is determined by a random integer generated between 0-100 and checks for certain thresholds incrementally to determine rarity.
 The rarity then sets the bounds for the randomized damage.
 * Player
-  * The PlayerController is a command pattern that executes IPlayerCommands, determines physics collisions, and deals with state transitions and logic.
+  * The [PlayerController](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Player/PlayerController.cs) is a command pattern that executes IPlayerCommands, determines physics collisions, and deals with state transitions and logic.
-  * A PlayerAttack is another virtual class that determines basic functionality for any ‘hit box’ that is generated by the player.
+  * A [PlayerAttack](https://github.com/alecl303/TheSultansOfSuggestion/blob/main/TheSultansOfSuggestion/Assets/Scripts/Player/PlayerAttack/PlayerAttack.cs) is another virtual class that determines basic functionality for any ‘hit box’ that is generated by the player.
 It has very basic functionality for determining damage and speed.
   * Melee attack is a sprite-less hitbox that simply follows the player after being produced.
   * Ranged attacks (for enemies and player) are bullets that each have a specialized bullet controller to determine flight behavior.
   * The player has a separate call attached to it that is a functionally encapsulated set of stats and stat affecting methods that the PlayerController interacts with.